 Here’s the overall strategy: I’m going to assign each place (theme park, resort, etc.) where you can find dining a “location score”.
 The dineability score of each resort will be calculated based on its own location score, plus the weighted location scores of all “neighbor” locations that can be reached from that resort.

-Let’s do Wilderness Lodge as an example to show how it works.
-The chart below shows the location score for Wilderness Lodge, its neighbors, the weights, and how they are totaled.
+Let’s do Fort Wilderness as an example to show how it works.
+The chart below shows the location score for Fort Wilderness, its neighbors, the weights, and how they are totaled.